| Endymion MailMan Installation

 and "mailman_xxxxxx.tar.gz"

+files.
 There are two different distributions

 of each edition of MailMan, a Unix distribution and a Windows